-Life expectancy at birth for men in Croydon was on average approximately 80.4 years for the period 2017-2019.
-This is in line with the regional average (80.9) and higher than the national average (79.8).
-The life expectancy for women was slightly higher at 83.9 years which is below the London average of 84.7 years, but similar to the England average of 83.4.7
+Taken from the Local Authority Health Profiles, life expectancy at birth for men in Croydon averaged approximately 79.7 years for the period 2018-2020.
+This is in line with both the regional average (80.3) and the national average (79.4).
+The life expectancy for women was slightly higher at 83.7 years but again, is in line with the London average of 84.3 years and the England average of 83.1.